fangq/mmc/mmc/branch/havel/README.txt

 V. Known issues and TODOs

-* the boundary-reflection code in MMC is experimental and has not been\
- validated rigorously
 * MMC only supports linear tetrahedral elements at this point.
 Quadratic \
  elements will be added later
 * currently, this code only support element-based optical properties; \